-In NIC switching mode, duplexed NICs (LAN cards) are connected on the same network and switching of the transfer route is controlled using the NIC.
-There are no restrictions on the devices that can be connected, and it is possible to communicate with hosts on another network.
-To duplex the entire communication route, it is also necessary to duplicate the network equipment, such as routers, on the transfer routes and on all hosts because the duplexing of the paths should extend up to the direct connections to switches and HUBs.
+Virtual NIC mode (Linux) enables communication with multiple physical NICs (LAN cards) that are connected on the same network, in order to show a single logical generating virtual interface.
+In this mode, switching of transfer route is controlled using redundant NIC.
+There are no restrictions on the devices that can be connected, and it is possible to communicate with hosts on other networks via the router.

-Figure 2.13 NIC switching mode
+Figure 2.16 Virtual NIC mode (Linux)